k8s-crafts/ephemeral-containers-plugin/CONTRIBUTING.md

 - Open a new GitHub pull request with the patch.

 - Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number in PR description if applicable (e.g. `Fixes #100`, `Related to #101`).
+- **All commmits must be signed.
+See [references](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification) for more details.**

 - The maintainers will get to your as soon as possible.